ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 # Overview
 {: overview-watsonx-speech}

 The watsonx integration with speech and vision pattern provides an overview and a foundation for building an enterprise artificial intelligence (AI) environment by using the watsonx architecture as the core for AI and integration with other {{site.data.keyword.Bluemix_notm}} services.
 It combines watsonx with {{site.data.keyword.Bluemix_notm}} Red Hat OpenShift, Virtual Private Cloud (VPC), Maximo Visual Inspection, and Watson Voice Assistance to deliver AI solutions that meets Retrieval Augmentation Generation (RAG), real-time analytics, speech recognition, image, and video detection.
 This pattern is helpful for the enterprise customers in focusing on AI that needs to delivery RAG, speech, and image and video detection.
-In addition, it describes how a customer can host and run x86 on {{site.data.keyword.Bluemix_notm}} VPC and container workloads on {{site.data.keyword.Bluemix_notm}} Red Hat OpenShift VPC close to watsonx environment delivery all in one enterprise solution.
+In addition, it describes how a customer can host and run x86 on {{site.data.keyword.Bluemix_notm}} VPC and container workloads on {{site.data.keyword.Bluemix_notm}} Red Hat OpenShift VPC close to watsonx environment delivering all in one enterprise solution.

 ## Industry use cases
 {: usecase-id}